Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 More worrying was the statistic that CIOs felt the value of the technical assets was made up of 20-40% tech debt before depreciation.

-More recently, a repeat of this study found that 60% of CIOs felt their organization's tech debt had perceptibly increased over the past three years.
+More recently, a repeat of this study found that 60% of CIOs felt their organisation's tech debt had perceptibly increased over the past three years.

 On a more positive note, the same whitepaper quoted a former CIO at a major cloud provider: